 She led from the front as England won the Grand Slam with a 34-7 win over Ireland in the 2017 Six Nations and also was at the forefront as the team reached the 2017 Women's Rugby World Cup final.

-She reached a century of appearances for her country on an emotional night for her at Twickenham Stoop against Canada in 2017.
+She reached a century of appearances for her country at Twickenham Stoop against Canada in 2017.

 She started out playing rugby league as a nine-year-old at Goathland Primary School, attended Longbenton Community College and studied Sports Science and Mathematics at Loughborough University.

 Sarah, who was born in North Shields, worked as RFU University Rugby Development Officer for the South West before she moved to Loughborough Lightning to take up at player-coach role in the Tyrrells Premier 15s side.

 115 points – 23T